 These inhalers rely on CHLOROFLUOCARBON propellants to deliver the meds to the lungs.
 They are perfectly safe to the person, but the CFC can damage the Ozone Layer.

+New meds are out there - will use a propellant in place of CFC to deliver medication to the lungs.
 It will feel different and could take some adjustment.
 If can't use the new style - ask Dr. to try powder inhaler or liquid meds that work with Nebulizer machines.

 If using meds when the switch comes - can finish it before switching to new models.
 You won't be able to refill after the cut off dates.